 Natural Gas and the Evolving U.S. Power Sector Monograph Series: Number 1

 Starting in mid-2008, U.S. electricity generation from coal began to decline substantially for the first time.
 By early 2015, coal-fired electricity output was down 25% compared to its peak.
 Natural gas generation, in contrast, has been growing strongly since about 1990, a trend that predates the shale gas revolution.
-Renewable electricity—primarily wind and solar—is also driving change in the power sector, with notable cost and performance improvements occurring over the past five years.
-In the first quarter of 2015, solar photovoltaic (PV) technology was the single largest source of new capacity installed in the U.S. power sector, and both wind and PV power purchase agreements are now routinely being executed at prices of $50/MWh or lower.
-These changes, along with improvements in energy efficiency, are allowing the United States to reduce its greenhouse gas emissions significantly while maintaining a reliable and affordable power supply.
-Inexpensive and abundant U.S. natural gas supply is one reason the U.S. has been able to declare a national carbon mitigation target that exceeds any previous declaration.
+Renewable electricity—primarily wind and solar—is also driving change in the power sector, with notable cost and performance improvements occurring over the past 5 years.
+In the first quarter of 2015, PV technology was the single largest source of new capacity installed in the U.S. power sector, and both wind and PV power purchase agreements are now routinely being executed at prices of $50/MWh or lower.
+These changes, along with improvements in energy efficiency, are allowing the United States to reduce its GHG emissions significantly while maintaining a reliable and affordable power supply.
+Inexpensive and abundant U.S. natural gas supply is one reason the United States has been able to declare a national carbon mitigation target that exceeds any previous declaration.
 This study explores dynamics related to natural gas use at the national, sectoral, and regional levels, with an emphasis on the power sector.

 Potential Cost-Effective Opportunities for Methane Emission Abatement

-The energy sector was responsible for approximately 84% of carbon dioxide equivalent CO2e greenhouse gas (GHG) emissions in the United States in 2012.
+The energy sector was responsible for approximately 84% of CO2e GHG emissions in the United States in 2012.
 Methane is the second most important GHG, contributing 9% of total U.S. CO2e GHG emissions.
 A large portion of those methane emissions result from fossil energy production and use; the natural gas, coal, and oil industries produce approximately 39% of anthropogenic methane emissions in the United States.
 Over the last decade, the United States has experienced dramatic growth in the domestic natural gas and oil industries.
-As a result, estimates of GHG emissions from these industries in the Inventory of United States (U.S.) Greenhouse Gas Emissions and Sinks (GHGIs) as well as in other inventories have garnered heightened interest.
+As a result, estimates of GHG emissions from these industries in the Inventory of U.S. Greenhouse Gas Emissions and Sinks (GHGIs) as well as in other inventories have garnered heightened interest.
 This report builds on the solid foundation of past and current GHGIs to suggest opportunities to strengthen its accuracy and reduce uncertainty.
 Although this report focuses on the U.S. GHGI, to the extent other inventories share common methods, data sources, and challenges, the observations and conclusions discussed in this report could apply.

 This report provides an overview of the regulatory frameworks governing natural gas supply chain infrastructure siting, construction, operation, and maintenance.
 The scope includes all onshore facilities that contribute to methane emissions from the natural gas sector, focusing on three areas of state and federal regulations: (1) natural gas pipeline infrastructure siting and transportation service (including gathering, transmission, and distribution pipelines), (2) natural gas pipeline safety, and (3) air emissions associated with the natural gas supply chain.
 In addition, the report identifies the incentives under current regulatory frameworks to invest in measures to reduce leakage, as well as the barriers facing investment in infrastructure improvement to reduce leakage.

 This report captures key insights from the workshop series, Synergies of Natural Gas and Renewable Energy: 360 Degrees of Opportunity.
-The workshops, convened by JISEA in collaboration with the Center for the New Energy Economy and the Gas Technology Institute, explored natural gas (NG) and renewable energy (RE) synergies in the U.S. power sector.
-The report also details results of supporting economic valuation analyses conducted by JISEA researchers that quantify the value proposition of investing in NG and RE together as complements.
-The analysis finds that from a system-wide perspective, NG-RE synergies offer portfolio risk-reducing benefits.
-A key driver for NG and RE synergies will be the ability to operate systems in a way that creates value for the customer, such as by providing more reliable, resilient, and affordable service.
+The workshops, convened by JISEA in collaboration with the Center for the New Energy Economy and the Gas Technology Institute, explored natural gas and renewable energy synergies in the U.S. power sector.
+The report also details results of supporting economic valuation analyses conducted by JISEA researchers that quantify the value proposition of investing in natural gas and renewable energy together as complements.
+The analysis finds that from a system-wide perspective, natural gas-renewable energy synergies offer portfolio risk-reducing benefits.
+A key driver for natural gas and renewable energy synergies will be the ability to operate systems in a way that creates value for the customer, such as by providing more reliable, resilient, and affordable service.

 Concentrating solar power (CSP) systems utilize the sun's energy to create heat that is used to generate electrical power.
 CSP systems in the United States are installed primarily in the Southwest, with 92% of plants that are operational, under construction, or under development located in three western states: Arizona, California, and Nevada.
 This report provides an overview of CSP development in these states, with a particular focus on the water supply issues associated with CSP.